mohammed3e/ITNE352-Project---Group-X/README.md

 - Cleanly disconnect and notify server on exit

 **Additional Concepts**

 - Multithreading (server-side) for multiple clients
 - JSON communication (json.dumps / json.loads)
 - TCP sockets for client-server communication
 - Tkinter for simple GUI interaction (simpledialog, messagebox)
-- External API integration: server uses NewsAPI (requests.get with timeout)
+- External API integration: server uses NewsAPI (requests.get )

 ## Acknowledgments

 We  thank our instructor for the support and advice throughout the development of this project.
 We also appreciate NewsAPI.org for making real-time news data available, which was essential for building our system.

 ## Conclusion

 This project successfully demonstrates a working client-server application in Python.
 It combines network programming, multithreading, and API integration to allow multiple users to request and receive news at the same time.
 The project highlights how Python can be used to handle real-world tasks like fetching live data, managing concurrent connections, and presenting information to users in a simple and interactive way.